Chart Color Schemes

 Health performance in Howlong is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Howlong, as assessed by AreaSearch.
-Mortality rates and chronic condition prevalence are notable across both younger and older age groups.
-Private health cover is low, at approximately 48% of the total population (around 1,474 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Health data indicates significant health issues in Howlong, as assessed by AreaSearch.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Private health cover is low at approximately 48% of the total population (~1,474 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 13.3% of residents) and asthma (9.3%), while 57.0% report no medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population health challenges include elevated chronic condition rates.
-Howlong has 30.3% of residents aged 65 and over (923 people), higher than the 23.4% in Rest of NSW.
-Senior health outcomes are broadly in line with national rankings.
+The most prevalent medical conditions are arthritis (13.3%) and asthma (9.3%).
+57.0% of residents report no medical ailments, lower than the 63.3% in Regional NSW.
+Working-age population health challenges include high chronic condition rates.
+Howlong has a higher proportion of seniors at 30.7%, or 935 people, compared to Regional NSW's 23.4%.
+Senior health outcomes align with national rankings.

 Frequently Asked Questions - Health